She stands holding up the Santa Claus table runner and asks again, "Where should we put THIS, Mama?"

 Starting is as easy as 1-2-3.

-Next, grab yourself a recycling bin, a garbage can, and three cardboard boxes (label them —donate, give, save).
+Next, grab yourself a recycling bin, a garbage can, and three cardboard boxes.
+Label the boxes —donate, give, save.

-Finally, turn on the holiday tunes and set the mood for fun.
-This is going to be fun after all, I promise.
+Finally, turn on the holiday tunes and set the mood.

 Let's get rolling.

-The first step to decluttering holiday decorations is to pull out the things you LOVE most and place them around your home.
-Again, taking a minimalistic approach towards the holidays is not about getting rid of every you own; instead, it is about surrounding yourself with the things (and people, of course!) that you love.
+Again, taking a "minimalistic approach" towards the holidays is not about getting rid of everything you own; instead, it is about surrounding yourself with the things (and people) you love.

 For example, I love snuggling my daughter with this fleece-lined holiday blanket while watching Christmas movies.
 I also adore this handmade tree-hugger ornament my daughter made in kindergarten.